 The members of the Consumer Advisory Group are:

 Elaine Kempson is currently an independent consultant based in the UK.
 She is a Professor Emeritus at the University of Bristol where she was formerly Director of Personal Finance Research Centre.
 She has almost 30 years of experience in research in consumer behaviour and has worked on a number of studies for regulatory and international bodies, including World Bank, OECD and the UK Financial Services Authority.
 She is also a non-executive director of the UK Financial Ombudsman Service.

-Until his retirement in 2011, Professor Anthony Walsh was Chief Executive of the Institute of Bankers in Ireland.
-Previously he spent 20 years at Dublin City University (DCU), where he was Professor of Accounting and Dean of the Business School.
-He is chairman of the board of Invent DCU, the University’s innovation, commercialisation and enterprise development company.
+Anthony Walsh was Chief Executive of the Institute of Bankers in Ireland.
+Previously he spent nearly 20 years at Dublin City University (DCU), where he was Professor of Accounting and Dean of the Business School.
+He is a member of the Qualified Financial Advisor Board and a Director of the Irish Universities’ Quality Board.